 Thank you, Mike Domitrz and Date Safe Project for being a such life changing, powerful, and much needed voice in this world- especially for those of us who are just now finding ours!

 Mike Domitrz’s Book: Can I Kiss You?

 Check out I AM A ROCKSTAR listed on their list of resources!

 Lindy Ariff, LCSW is the founder of I AM A ROCKSTAR.
-She is a survivor and Rockstar, a clinically trained social worker, certified hypnotherapist, and healing professional.
-She has nurtured and guided hundreds of clients in aligning mind, body, and soul.
-You can connect with her on the Contact page on I AM A ROCKSTAR.
-Visit her at HealwithLindy.com.
+She is a survivor, a clinically trained social worker, counselor, certified hypnotherapist, and healing professional.
+She has nurtured and guided hundreds of clients in aligning mind, body, and soul both in person and online.
+You can learn more about working with her at HealwithLindy.com.